 Derivative instruments are financial contracts whose values depend on the values of one or more underlying assets, reference rates, or financial indexes.
 They include forward currency contracts and futures contracts.
 TMRS' derivative instruments are considered investments and not hedges for accounting purposes.
 The notional values associated with the derivative contracts are generally not recorded on the financial statements; however, the exposure to forward currency contracts is recorded as unsettled trades receivable or payable in the Statement of Fiduciary Net Position.
-The change in unrealized appreciation on futures contracts for the year of \$643,792 is included as investment income in the accompanying Statement of Changes in Fiduciary Net Position.
+The change in unrealized appreciation on futures contracts for the year ended December 31, 2019 of \$1,364,768 is included as investment income in the Statement of Changes in Fiduciary Net Position.

 Foreign currency managers may engage in forward currency transactions to eliminate foreign currency risk in the settlement of trades.
-The following table summarizes the foreign currency contracts in the portfolio as of December 31, 2018 (in U.S. dollars).